durveshshah/Cocktail-Dictionary/README.md

-# Flask_cocktail_api
+# Cocktail Dictionary
-Web Application to find out about cocktails and steps on how to prepare them
+Web Application to find out about cocktails and instructions on how to prepare them.

+API provided by cocktailDB

 Website URI hosted on Heroku
 https://cocktail-dictionary.herokuapp.com/